Describe Do Well, But Not Perfect here, but be sure to inlcude at least one error!

 One of the pieces of heart can only be obtained by wearing a mask that forces you to stay awake, listen to the old lady read a story that lasts for over fourteen in-game hours, and then fail to answer her follow-up question correctly.

 On a related note, there is an archery game in Clock Town.
-For beating the record score, you get a Piece of Heart, and for getting a perfect score, you get a Quiver upgrade (IIRC on both parts.
-May be swapped.).
-The result of this is, if you get a perfect score your first time, which is quite difficult, you will only get the Piece of Heart.
-Which means you need to get a perfect score a second time to get the Quiver upgrade, without any chance of a consolation prize of 50 Rupees for just beating your best score.
+For beating the record score, you get a Quiver upgrade, and for getting a perfect score, you get a Piece of Heart.
+The result of this is, if you get a perfect score your first time, which is quite difficult, you will only get the quiver upgrade.
+Which means you need to get a perfect score a second time to get the Piece of Heart, without any chance of a consolation prize of 50 Rupees for just beating your best score.
 It's much easier to just beat the record score by one the first time before actually trying for a perfect score.
 However, the better example of the trope is what happens on subsequent sets of three days.
-The record score is reset, so you can beat it again for 50 Rupees, or get a perfect for 100.
+The record score is reset, so you can beat it again for 50 Rupees, or get a perfect for 200.
 However, getting one perfect score makes it impossible to get ANY prize from anything less than a perfect score.
 So to get the easiest profit out of this, the best tactic for making money out of this is to beat your best score by one repeatedly until that becomes genuinely difficult, or you get a perfect score, then reset the clock, rather than trying for the big prize every time.

 In The Legend of Zelda: The Wind Waker, your sword trainer rewards you for hitting him a certain number of times before he hits you thrice.
 Your most rewarding strategy is to start by hitting him 100 times before throwing in the towel, then 300 times before doing so, and finally 500 times.
 If you go straight to 300, you'll miss out on 50 rupees; if you go straight to 500, you'll miss another 100 rupees.